List of Home and Away characters introduced in 1999

 Home and Away is an Australian soap opera first broadcast on the Seven Network on 17 January 1988.
-The following is a list of characters that first appeared in 1999, by order of first appearance.
-They were all introduced by the show's then execution producer John Holmes.
+The following is a list of characters that first appeared on the show in 1999, by order of first appearance.
+They were all introduced by the show's execution producer at the time, John Holmes.
 The 12th season of Home and Away began airing on 11 January 1999 The first introduction of the year was Nick Smith, played by Matt Juarez in March.
 Nick's father Ken, played by Anthony Phelan debuted in April.
 Aleetza Wood began playing Peta Janossi in May.
 Cameron Welsh arrived as Mitch McColl in July.
 Bianca Zeboat and lifeguard Shauna Bradley, played by Kylie Watson, were introduced in August.
 Science teacher Harry Reynolds, played by Justin Melvey arrived in September.
 Anna Hruby and Stephen James King joined the cast as acting principal Judith Ackroyd and her son, Edward Dunglass, respectively in October.